learn-co-curriculum/dsc-conditional-probability-lab/README.md

 * Use the multiplication rule to find the probability of the intersection of two events

 ## Exercise 1
-A coin is tossed and a single 6-sided dice is rolled.
-Find the probability of landing on the head side of the coin and rolling a 3 on the dice.
+A coin is tossed and a single 6-sided die is rolled.
+Find the probability of landing on the head side of the coin and rolling a 3 on the die.

 ```python